-In order to schedule an Assistive Technology evaluation/assessment for a specific student, first the school, agency, individual, or organization needs to:
+In order to schedule an Assistive Technology evaluation/assessment for a specific student or individual, first the school, agency, individual, or organization needs to:

 - Contact us at firstname.lastname@example.org or call +1-844-922-ATED (2833) to discuss your specific needs.

 - The teachers, related therapists and parents or guardians will be sent our pre-assessment/student information forms.

-- AT for Education will call/email the Case Manager, coordinator or director, parent or administrator to schedule the evaluation, as well as observations and follow-up meetings, training, trials, data collection and support.
+- The expert consultant from AT for Education will call/email the Case Manager, coordinator or director, parent or administrator to schedule the evaluation, as well as observations and follow-up meetings, training, trials, data collection and support.

-- AT for Education provides a comprehensive written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement/trial the recommended AT.
+- AT for Education provides a comprehensive written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement or trial the recommended AT.

 - Free demonstrations and trials are provided.

 - Ongoing support and training is provided.

 - Teachers, related therapists, case managers, advisors, counselors, administrators and the family are all invited to attend the meetings.
 Follow-up services are also available at the school, home, post-secondary institutions or the workplace and community.

-Large or Small Group Professional Development Workshops/Trainings are provided for schools, organizations, businesses, etc. Training is customized to the specific needs and requests of the participants, and can be provided as a demonstration/lecture or hands-on training.
-Live Webinars and Distance Training (Online learning) is available and is interactive, as participants can follow along with the instruction provided and ask questions for clarification.
+Large or Small Group Professional Development Workshops and Webinars are provided for schools, organizations, businesses, etc. Training is customized to the specific needs and requests of the participants, and can be provided as a demonstration/lecture or hands-on training.
+Live Webinars and Remote Training (Online learning) is available and is interactive, as participants can follow along with the instruction provided and ask questions for clarification.